vytautas-bunevicius/fairness-pipeline-toolkit/README.md

     classDef documentationStyle fill:#C2A9FF,stroke:#3D3270,stroke-width:2px,color:#FFFFFF,rx:4,ry:4
 ```

-This template provides a visually appealing and professional diagram that clearly distinguishes between different process stages while maintaining a cohesive design language through the blue-purple color palette.
+This template produces a diagram that distinguishes between process stages and uses a consistent blue-purple color palette.

 ## License

-This software is released into the public domain.
-You are free to use, modify, and distribute this code without any restrictions.
-See the LICENSE file for full details.
+This project is released under The Unlicense (public domain).
+See the LICENSE file for details.

-The Unlicense promotes maximum freedom and removes all copyright restrictions, making this toolkit freely available for any use case, including commercial applications.